Walter Wanger: 1921–1931: Paramount

-In 1926, Warner Brothers premièred Don Juan, a film with music and sound effects, and the following year released The Jazz Singer with dialogue and singing scenes.
-Along with other big companies, Paramount initially resisted adopting sound films and continued to exclusively make silent ones.
-Wanger convinced his colleagues of the importance of sound, and personally oversaw the conversion of 1928 silent baseball film Warming Up to sound.
-The sound version had synchronized music and sound effects without dialogue.
-After the film's successful release, the company switched dramatically away from silent to sound.
+In 1926, Warner Bros. premiered Don Juan, a film with music and sound effects.
+During an intermission for Don Juan, Wanger raced into the lobby, called Lasky in California and exclaimed, "Jesse, this is a revolution!"
+The following year, Warner Bros. released The Jazz Singer with partial synchronized dialogue and singing scenes.
+In April 1928, Adolph Zukor called Paramount's studio executives into a meeting and demanded to know why they hadn't produced a sound film.
+Along with other film studios, Paramount initially resisted adopting sound films and continued to exclusively produce silent ones.
+Wanger convinced his colleagues of the importance of sound and synchronized a completed 1928 silent baseball film Warming Up to sound.

-After being closed for a year, the Astoria Studios were re-opened in 1929 to make sound films, taking advantage of their close proximity to Broadway where many actors were recruited to appear in early Talkies.
-Wanger recruited large numbers of new performers including Maurice Chevalier, the Marx Brothers, Claudette Colbert, Jeanette MacDonald, Fredric March and Miriam Hopkins and directors such as George Cukor and Rouben Mamoulian.
+After being closed for a year, the Astoria Studios were re-opened in 1929 to make sound films, taking advantage of their close proximity to Broadway where many actors were recruited to appear in early talkies.
+Wanger recruited several performers including Maurice Chevalier, the Marx Brothers, Claudette Colbert, Jeanette MacDonald, Fredric March and Miriam Hopkins; directors such as George Cukor and Rouben Mamoulian; and playwrights Noël Coward, Preston Sturges, and Donald Ogden Stewart.
 Wanger's New York films were often adapted from stage plays and focused on sophisticated comedies, often with European settings, while Schulberg concentrated on more populist stories in Hollywood.

-As the effects of the Great Depression hit the film industry in the early 1930s, the Astoria Studios increasingly struggled to produce box office hits, and in December 1931 it was closed down again.
-Wanger had been informed that his contract would not be renewed, and he had already left the company.
+By 1930, Wanger's division expanded its production output to 30 films per year.
+Among those films were the fallen woman genre.
+Wanger produced Tarnished Lady (1931), which starred Tallulah Bankhead and was George Cukor's directorial debut.
+While these films were popular in New York, they were not as successful among regional audiences.
+When the Great Depression hit the film industry in the early 1930s, the Astoria Studios increasingly struggled to produce box office hits, and in December 1931 it was closed down again.
+Wanger was later informed that his contract would not be renewed and he left Paramount.

-Columbia
+1931–1932: Columbia

-After leaving Paramount, Wanger tried unsuccessfully to set himself up as an independent.
-Unable to secure financing for films, he joined Columbia Pictures in December 1931.
-Wanger was recruited by Harry Cohn, the studio's co-founder, who wanted to move Columbia away from its Poverty Row past by producing several special, large-budget productions each year to complement the bulk of the studio's low-budget films.
-Wanger was to take on a greater personal role in individual films than he had previously, although he always attempted to give directors and screenwriters creative freedom.
-In general his efforts were overshadowed by the more successful films made by Frank Capra for the studio.
+After he left Paramount, Wanger attempted to become an independent film producer but was unable to secure financing.
+In December 1931, Wanger joined Columbia Pictures when Harry Cohn, the studio's co-founder, had wanted to improve his studio's prestige from its Poverty Row past by producing special, large-budget productions each year to complement the bulk of the studio's low-budget films.